Contrastive Credibility Propagation for Reliable Semi-Supervised Learning: Contrastive Credibility Propagation (CCP)

 \subsection{Overview}

-We merge a custom transductive process of propagating pseudo-labels (in the form of credibility vectors) and an iterative label refinement procedure built for learning with instance-dependent noisy labels based on the SEAL \cite{https://doi.org/10.48550/arxiv.2012.05458} algorithm.
-Methods of label noise mitigation built only for class-conditional noise are not likely to succeed as pseudo-labels are assigned on an instance-dependent basis.
-Our method primarily differs from SEAL in that we 1) support unlabeled data 2) propagate pseudo-labels \textit{transductively} and at \textit{every batch} 3) leverage credibility vectors for pseudo-labels 4) use custom loss functions.
-Ablation analysis in \cref{sec:experimental_results} shows credibility to be key in using our SEAL-like label refinement iterations.
+CCP aims to equip an SSL training process to be robust to errors in the pseudo-labels assigned to unlabeled data.
+CCP thus consists of iterative pseudo-label refinement \textit{before} building a classifier.
+When combined with our credibility representation, this refinement helps to nudge pseudo-labels in the direction of the true class and nullify the data for which true labels are unknowable or ambiguous.
+To do this, we merge a process of transductively propagating pseudo-labels (in the form of credibility vectors) and an outer loop built for overcoming instance-dependent noisy labels based on the SEAL algorithm \cite{https://doi.org/10.48550/arxiv.2012.05458}.
 To train a transductive pseudo-label generator, we define a generalization of unsupervised (SimCLR \cite{pmlr-v119-chen20j}) and supervised (SupCon \cite{https://doi.org/10.48550/arxiv.2004.11362}) contrastive loss that can make use of non-discrete, \textit{i.e.} uncertain, positive pairs.
-We define a pseudo-label subsampling strategy that limits the divergence of pseudo-label class distributions before and after subsampling which we hypothesize to be the primary cause of instability of similar subsampling procedures.
+We also define a pseudo-label subsampling strategy that limits the divergence of pseudo-label class distributions before and after subsampling which we hypothesize to be the primary cause of instability of similar subsampling procedures.
 We show it can lead to higher pseudo-label accuracy and faster convergence, especially with increasingly unclean data.
 Further details are provided in \cref{ccp_overview}.

 The network architecture consists of an encoder $f_b$, that computes a vector encoding $f_b(x)=b$.
 One linear projection head $f_z$ computes an encoding used for contrastive learning, $f_z(b)=z$.
 A separate linear projection head, $f_g$, computes $f_g(b)=g\in \mathbb{R}^{K}$ for a classification loss.
 Attaching $f_g$ and $f_z$ to $f_b$ is motivated by \cite{pmlr-v119-chen20j,https://doi.org/10.48550/arxiv.2006.10029,https://doi.org/10.48550/arxiv.2004.11362}.
 These architectural components are illustrated in \cref{ccp_arch}.
 Between iterations and before classifier training, we reset the variables in $f_b$, $f_z$ back to a prior state (either a random initialization or pretrained using $\mathcal{L}_{\text{SSC}}$'s unsupervised counterpart, SimCLR).